 As you might imagine, this story is much more complicated than that.
 Seong Sil Kim was a new mother, likely suffering from postpartum depression.
 Kim claims she had no idea how she got on the tracks, just that she woke up and found herself suddenly there.

-Kim suffered a right hand amputation; multiple skull and facial fractures; fractures to her arms, legs, and toes; along with permanent scarring all over her body.
+Kim suffered a right hand amputation; multiple skull and facial fractures; fractures to her arms, legs, and toes; and permanent scarring all over her body.

 The jury sympathized with Kim’s mental state and injuries.
 The jury awarded her $14,000,000.
 But because the jury found her 30% liable, Kim only received $9,900,000 for her damages.
 In the following years, Transit Authority appealed the case, which reduced the damages to $5,000,000 for “insufficient evidence” on Transit’s negligence.